jacobmoyle/ctci-ES6/README.md

 These are the solutions and their respective tests.
 I'll be updating this repo as I go.

 My goal with this project is to become a better technical interviewer.
-I become a nervous wreck under pressure and employers find it unattractive.
+I become a nervous wreck under pressure and employers find it less than desirable.

-So, here is my response to struggling in technical interviews.
+So... here is my response to struggling in technical interviews.

 ## Setup